Excavating at Cressing

 in 2009.

-Barry Hillman-Crouch CV 2009.
+Barry Hillman-Crouch CV

-I have 23 years experience
+I have over 35 years

-promotion, photography, supervision (of professionals, volunteers and children).
+publications, promotion, photography, supervision (of professionals, volunteers

 and publication, academic, popular and commercial including publishing on